Published

 Tech Stack: Node.js GraphQL npm

-The trick: state that saves itself
+State that saves itself

 The CLI needs to remember sync state between runs - which files were synced, their Hashnode IDs, content hashes.
 The typical approach: manual read/write calls everywhere.